June 20, 2025, 11:53 am | Read time: 4 minutes

 At the same time, the binturong is one of the few mammal species where the fertilized egg does not immediately implant in the uterus.
 The female can consciously delay this process, waiting until external conditions such as food availability or climate are particularly favorable for offspring.3

-At the same time, the binturong is officially classified as “vulnerable” according to the Red List of Threatened Species by the International Union for Conservation of Nature (IUCN).
+At the same time, the binturong is officially classified as “vulnerable” according to the IUCN Red List of Threatened Species.
 This is primarily due to the steadily increasing deforestation of Southeast Asian rainforests.
 Poaching and illegal trade also threaten these mammals.
-For this reason, some countries have special rescue centers and conservation breeding programs to protect the animals.
-Yet, even here, the unique needs of the species are evident.
+For this reason, there are special rescue centers and conservation breeding programs in some countries to protect the animals.
+Yet, even here, the special needs of the species are evident.

-“From our animal protection project in Vietnam, where rescued binturongs from the wildlife trade live and can no longer be released back into the wild, we know how demanding their care is even in a professional protection center.
+“From our animal protection project in Vietnam, where binturongs rescued from the wildlife trade live and can no longer be released back into the wild, we know how demanding their care is even in a professional sanctuary.
 Binturongs in private care are thus a clear case of animal suffering,” May explains.
-He also emphasizes how important it is for users not to engage with such videos on social networks to avoid increasing their reach and thereby the demand for cruel animal keeping.
+He also emphasizes the importance of users not engaging with such videos on social networks to avoid increasing their reach and, consequently, the demand for cruel animal keeping.